sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/mpi.markdown

 ## Parallel cluster in R

 A convenient way to exploit multinode parallelism in R is to create a "cluster" within an R script which can then be exploited by functions such as `parLapply`.
-Within a SLURM environment, one way this can be accomplished us via the MPI cluster type and launching the calculation using the RMPISNOW wrapper.
+Within a SLURM environment, one way this can be accomplished is via the MPI cluster type and launching the calculation using the RMPISNOW wrapper.

+{: .note }
+Users will need to installed the `Rmpi` and `snow` packages into their R environment.
+See the [software page on R](../software/R) for information on how to install R packages.

 An example R script which illustrates this is below.